DrSnuggles/kkRows/README.md

 ## ToDo
 - Fix that thead and tbody have different childLength, thats unnice for CSS and brain
+- Displays a line too much if header is present, could not find anymore...
+- Too wide when no whitespace to break.. ellipsis

 ## Idea
 Display 1 million rows in the browser with search.